tripathivenkteshwar/tripathivenkteshwar/README.md

 # Hello folks!👋

-I'm Venkteshwar Tripathi, residing in Prayagraj, India.
+I'm Venkteshwar Tripathi, residing in India.
 Presently employed as a software engineer at DAZN

 - 📫 How to reach me: You can check the out on LinkedIn